aravind289/Surf_website/README.md

 - **Mac Notes-style UI**: Clean and intuitive interface inspired by the macOS Notes app
 - **Automatic File Indexing**: System automatically indexes files from your Downloads folder (configurable in main.py)
 - **Chroma DB Integration**: Utilizes Chroma DB for vector storage and semantic search capabilities
+- **CSV and Image Support**: Indexes CSV files and images (PNG, JPG, JPEG) in addition to PDF, DOCX, and TXT formats
+- **Batch Embedding Optimization**: Adds document chunks in batches for faster indexing

 ## API Endpoints